CO-CREATE

 Why is CO-CREATE important?

 Childhood obesity is on the rise across Europe.
-By 2025, one in five children in Europe is expected to be overweight or obese – more than 16 million children across Europe.
+By 2025, 1 in 5 children in Europe is expected to be overweight or obese – more than 16 million children across Europe.
 Being overweight or obese in adolescence (13–18 year age group) is a strong predictor of remaining so into adulthood.

 > What is the NOURISHING database?
 Download our 1-page explainer